Little Girl Tea Party Ideas

 Part of what makes a tea party so fun is getting to create an especially classy atmosphere!
 With these simple tips you can embrace the pastel color scheme typically associate with this event and instantly transform any room into one worthy of a high society meet-up.

-- Hang a banner to let guests know they’ve arrived in the correct place, we recommend this Garden Party banner.
+Hang a banner to let guests know they’ve arrived in the correct place, we recommend a garden party banner.

 You won’t find pizza and hamburgers at a tea party!
 Check out these upscale alternatives to typical party snacks: